Additional Elephant Research Sources for Elephant Mountain

 Medical Experimentation Conducted on Elephants

-Medical experimentation on elephants once targeted individuals labeled as doomed and involved procedures that would be considered highly unethical and illegal today.
-Examining this history shows that the tragic story of Tuy Hoa at the Oregon Zoo was not an isolated case and that limited scientific understanding and inadequate elephant welfare standards contributed to these invasive practices.
+The act of conducting medical experiments on captive elephants would be considered highly unethical and illegal today.
+Examining this history shows that the tragic story of Tuy Hoa at the Oregon Zoo, and the medical experimentation she was subjected to, was far from an isolated case.
+Limited scientific understanding and inadequate elephant welfare standards made such invasive practices not just possible, but routine.

 - Brown, Janine L., Ravi Corea, Ashoka Dangolla, E.K.
 Easwaran, Susan Mikota, Zaw Min Oo, Kushal Sarma, and Chatchote Thitaram.
 “Management and Care of Captive Asian Elephant Bulls in Musth.”
 IUCN SSC Asian Elephant Specialist Group (2020): 60-63.